joshdurbin/terraform-aws-canary-security-sensor-capture-rest-api/README.md

 # aws_canary_sensor_capture

-This is a terraform module that reaches out to Canary's web API and pulls sensor data for each Canary device associated with an account every hour leveraging AWS Lambda, Cloudwatch events, DynmaoDB, and KMS.
+This is a terraform module that reaches out to Canary's web API and pulls sensor data for each Canary device associated with an account every hour leveraging AWS Lambda, Cloudwatch events, DynmaoDB, API Gateway, and KMS.

 ## Input variables:

   * `kms_arn` - The ARN of the AWS KMS Key used for encryption/decryption of your Canary password and the bearer token when they are stored in DynamoDB
   * `canary_username` - Your Canary username (an email address)
   * `canary_encrytped_password` - Your Canary password encrypted with the AWS KMS Key referenced in the argument `kms_arn` (see the sections below on Creating a KMS Key and Usage if unsure)
+  * `number_of_generated_api_keys` - The number of API keys to generate for use against the API

 ## Outputs:

-None at this time.
+  * `api_keys` - A list of API keys

 ## Example: